influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactRepository.md

 # workflow.v1alpha1.artifactRepository

-ArtifactRepository represents an artifact repository in which a controller will store its artifacts
+"ArtifactRepository represents an artifact repository in which a controller will store its artifacts"

 ## Index